 We show that own employment status is uncorrelated with tensions in relationships.
 However, the partner’s employment status matters significantly.
 Having a self-employed partner is significantly related to tensions.
 In this paper, we discuss this finding and propose a research agenda that considers the family embeddedness of entrepreneurship.

 I am also interested in trends and developments with a focus on entrepreneurial households.
 Since self-employment is inherently risky, I analyze, for example, whether partners are more likely to work in relatively stable employment relationships or whether partners work in different sectors to reduce labor-related risks.
-Moreover, I examine whether the allocation of working time across partners within households changed over time.
+Moreover, I analyze whether the allocation of working time across partners within households changed over time.
+Furthermore, I investigate the transmission of entrepreneurship to the next generation.
+In this regard, I examine whether children in entrepreneurial households experience conflicts with their parents or due to their parents' behavior.

 Promoted in the business press are business exits with sales prizes of multiple millions and home stories of the now cash-rich business owners.
 Presented are images of mostly men in front of yachts, villas, or tranquil islands, which shall symbolize the wealth possible through business sales.
 The focus on highly profitable sales, however, overshadows the variances of returns achieved through selling a business, which ranges from losses to the few outliers far removed from the average sales profits.
 With German tax data, we shed light on the returns to sales of businesses of all owners.